-These fun and kid-friendly frozen yogurt banana pops are made with a dairy-free yogurt alternative and plenty of delicious ingredients that your entire family will love!
-This post is sponsored by So Delicious Dairy Free® and all my opinions are my own.
+These fun and kid-friendly frozen yogurt banana popsicles are made with a dairy-free yogurt alternative and plenty of delicious ingredients that your entire family will love!
+This post is sponsored by So Delicious Dairy Free®, and all my opinions are mine.
 Please see my disclosures.

 These cold popsicles are delicious warm-weather treats the entire family can sink their teeth into, literally!

 I know you’re craving these bad boys, and I’ve got the full scoop on how to make these banana pops at home with just a few ingredients and little know-how.

 Gather Your Ingredients

 To make these dairy-free and low-sugar frozen yogurt banana popsicles, you’ll want first to gather up all your ingredients.
 Here’s what you’ll need:

 Bananas: You’ll need three bananas to make one batch of these frozen pops.
 Remove the peel and slice each banana in half horizontally.